Strawberry Moonshine Recipe

 Keyword Brandy, Mead, Moonshine, Schnapps, Wine

-Tried this recipe?Please rate this recipe to let others know how it was!
+Delicious recipe tweak?Please rate this recipe to let others know your delicious recipe alteration!

 5 from 3 votes (Your rating helps the site, and is greatly appreciated!)